UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/strand_lengthened.png)

+To unselect all items, unlike most drawing programs, you don't simply click on the background.
+Instead, press the Esc button to clear all selections.

 Now, zoom out and repeat to lengthen it all the way to (almost) the end of the helix.
 When zoomed out, it can be difficult to click exactly on the 3' end, but it can be selected by pressing Shift and click-dragging the cursor to draw a gray box over the 3' end:

 ![](images/selection_box_over_3p_end.png)